 The Higher Education Amendments of 1998 changed the formula for calculating the amount of aid a student and school can retain when the student withdraws from all classes.
 Students who withdraw from all classes prior to completing more than 60 percent of an enrollment term will have their eligibility for aid recalculated based on the percent of the term completed.
-The Office of Financial Services encourages students to read the Return of Title IV Funds Policy carefully.
-This policy is available in the Office of Financial Services.
-Students considering withdrawing from all classes should contact the Office of Financial Services to discuss how this will affect further financial aid.
+The Financial Aid Office encourages students to read the Return of Title IV Funds Policy carefully.
+This policy is available in the Financial Aid Office.
+Students considering withdrawing from all classes should contact the Financial Aid Office to discuss how this will affect his/her further financial aid.

 Traditional student example: A student withdrawals from classes on October 15.
-To calculate the percentage of aid, the financial aid will count the number of days attended and divide it by the total days in the semester.
+To calculate the percentage of aid, the Financial Aid Office will count the number of days attended and divide it by the total days in the semester.
 The student will be eligible for that percentage of federal aid.

-AGS student example: A student is enrolled in 2 courses that are 5 weeks in length.
-To calculate the percentage of aid, the financial aid office will count the days attended and divide it by the total days scheduled in the term (two 5-week courses = 70 days).
+Adult and Graduate Studies student example: A student is enrolled in 2 courses that are 5 weeks in length.
+To calculate the percentage of aid, the Financial Aid Office will count the days attended and divide it by the total days scheduled in the term (two 5-week courses = 70 days).
 The student will be eligible for that percentage of federal aid.